JonathanMcCaffrey/jonathanmc/src/content/blog/2020-05-07-react-studio.md

 At the [14:38](https://youtu.be/Rfd7zmlFZw8?t=878) of the Webinar, the video shows its one button click to deploy a test copy of the website, via the **[Open in Web Browser]** button.
 That's amazing.

 ![One click to open in web browser](OpenInWebBrowser.png)

+Ya, awesome webinar.

+- explains how to keep sizing mobile first for reduced duplication of work
+- how to handle creating components and properly handle sizing and layouts
+- how to use and pass data throughout the web app

+Using the tool should now feel natural, with those aspects explained.

+For my usages, I also needed to view [this](https://www.youtube.com/watch?v=Bo7AifzkOrM) video on Creating a Side Bar Menu.